pablo-meier/Pablog/posts/2019-05-10-the-big-nine.md

 > Lastly, regulations, which might seem like the best solution, are absolutely
 > the wrong choice.
 Regardless of whether they're written independently by
-> lawmakers or influenced by lobbysists, a regulatory pursuit will shortchange
+> lawmakers or influenced by lobbyists, a regulatory pursuit will shortchange
 > our future.
 Politicians and government officials like regulations because the
 > tend to be single, executable plans that are clearly defined.
 In order for
 > regulations to work, they have to be specific.
 At the moment, AI progress is